 Waterford was the first settlement in Munster for the Dominicans (1226).
 They were the first friars of any Order to reach the city.
 For all the hurry with which they came to Waterford, it took nine years for them to find a home.
 Eventually, at the request of the citizens, Henry III permitted them in 1235 to build a priory “on a vacant site under the city walls, where there was anciently a small tower.”
 The ruins of this mediaeval church still stand near a narrow street now called Blackfriars.

-This beautiful little statue under the title of Our Lady of Waterford can be found in the Dominican Church on Bridge Street in Waterford.
-You will find it on the left side of the church ( as you enter ) just outside the altar rails.
-The title is appropriate as this little statue has helped countless generations [...]
+Our Lady of Waterford This beautiful little statue can be found in St Saviours church on Bridge Street in Waterford.
+It is located on the right hand side ( as you enter ) just outside the altar rails.
+The title Our Lady of Waterford is appropriate as the statue has helped generations of Waterford people [...]

 Each month here in Bridge street we have a mass in honour of Saint Padre Pio.
 It takes place at 10.30 a.m. on the first Saturday of the month.
 At the end of that mass you will get an opportunity to bless yourself with a relic of Padre Pio.
 The relic we have here in [...]